wuzikang961215/ResearchPaperClustering/README.md

-# Research Paper Clustering

 ## Overview

-(Introduction and how to run instructions will be added here once the project is complete.)
+The Research Paper Clustering project aims to cluster research papers based on their abstracts.
+This involves extracting text from PDF files, preprocessing the text, vectorizing the text data, and applying clustering algorithms to group similar research papers together.
+The project is designed to help researchers and academics identify related papers quickly and efficiently.

-## Steps to Run the Project
+### Steps to Run the Project

 1. **Setup the Environment**:
     - Create a virtual environment: